What does it mean when VPN warns me about a blocked port?

 If you receive this error message, your computer probably exhibited virus-like activity on the network.
 The Information Security Office routinely blocks infected computers to protect other machines connected to the network.
 These blocks are attached to your UT EID and not your individual computer.
 Therefore, you may have problems connecting from other systems as well until the problem is resolved.

 The following actions can help you clean your system and remove the block:

 If possible, check the ITS Alerts website from a different machine to see if any new vulnerability or virus notices have been posted.
 Links to threat removal tools may be posted here.
 If you suspect you have a worm, try downloading the appropriate threat removal tool from another system, then run it on your computer.

 Make sure that your Windows system is up-to-date.
 Use another computer to view instructions on How to Protect Your Windows System.

 Once you think your computer is clean, try reconnecting.
-However, if a block has been placed on your UT EID, you must contact the ITS Help Desk at 512-475-9400 to have the block removed.
+However, if a block has been placed on your UT EID, you must contact the ITS Help and Service Desk at 512-475-9400 to have the block removed.

 Last updated July 10, 2014 @ 9:24 am